-- ✓ Does not publish personal e-mail addresses of students or staff on the Trust or individual school websites. - ✓ Will contact the Police if one of our staff or students receives an e-mail that we consider is particularly disturbing or breaks the law. - ✓ Will ensure that email accounts are maintained and up to date - ✓ Reports messages relating to or in support of illegal activities to the relevant Authority and if necessary to the Police. - ✓ Knows that spam, phishing and virus attachments can make e mails dangerous.

-4.7.
-Social networking and personal publishing

-- Use of social media on behalf of the school will be conducted following the processes outlined in our Social Media Policy. - Access to social networking sites will be filtered as appropriate.
+- Any emails sent by students to external organisations will be overseen by their class teacher and must be authorised before sending. - Chain letters, spam and all other emails from unknown sources must be deleted without opening.
+The forwarding of chain letters is not permitted. - Students must immediately tell a teacher if they receive an offensive e-mail. - In e-mail communication, students must not reveal their personal details or those of others, or arrange to meet anyone without specific permission. - Incoming e-mail should be treated as suspicious and attachments not opened unless the author is known. - The Trust: - ✓ Does not publish personal e-mail addresses of students or staff on the Trust or individual school websites. - ✓ Will contact the Police if one of our staff or students receives an e-mail that we consider to be of concern or breaks the law. - ✓ Will ensure that email accounts are maintained and up to date. - ✓ Reports messages relating to or in support of illegal activities to the relevant Authority and if necessary to the Police. - ✓ Knows that spam, phishing and virus attachments can make e mails dangerous. - 4.7 Social networking and personal publishing - Use of social media on behalf of the school will be conducted following the processes outlined in our Social Media Policy. - Access to social networking sites will be filtered as appropriate.
 Newsgroups will be blocked unless a specific use is approved. - Should access be needed to social networking sites for any reason, this will be monitored and controlled by staff at all times and must be first authorised by the Headteacher/Principal. - Students are regularly educated on the implications of posting personal data online outside of the school. - Students will be advised never to give out personal details of any kind which may identify them, their friends or their location. - Students will be advised to use nicknames and avatars when using social networking sites. - Teachers are instructed not to run social network spaces for student use on a personal basis or to open up their own spaces to their students, but to use the school's preferred system for such communications.

-4.8.
-Managing filtering

-- If students come across unsuitable on-line materials, the site must be reported to the e-Safety Coordinator. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.

-4.9.
-Managing videoconferencing & webcam use

-- Videoconferencing should use the educational broadband network to ensure quality of service and security. - Students must ask permission from the supervising teacher before making or answering a videoconference call. - Videoconferencing and webcam use will be appropriately supervised.

-4.10.
-Managing emerging technologies

-- Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Mobile phones will not be used during school time.
-The sending of abusive or inappropriate text messages or files by Bluetooth or any other means is forbidden. - The use by students of cameras in mobile phones will be kept under review. - Staff will not use personal mobile phones to communicate with children, or use them to capture images of them.

-4.11.
-Protecting personal data

-Personal data will be recorded, processed, transferred and made available as stipulated in the Hope Learning Trust Data Protection Policy.
+- 4.8 Managing filtering - If students come across unsuitable on-line materials, the site must be reported to the E-Safety Coordinator. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - 4.9 Managing video conferencing & webcam use - Video conferencing should use the educational broadband network to ensure quality of service and security. - Students must ask permission from the supervising teacher before making or answering a video conference call. - Video conferencing and webcam use will be appropriately supervised. - 4.10 Managing emerging technologies - Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Mobile phones will not be used during school time.
+The sending of abusive or inappropriate text messages or files by Bluetooth or any other means is forbidden. - The use by students of cameras in mobile phones will be kept under review. - Staff will not use personal mobile phones to communicate with children, or use them to capture images of them. - 4.11 Protecting personal data - Personal data will be recorded, processed, transferred and made available as stipulated in the Hope Learning Trust Data Protection (GDPR) Policy.
 The policy is available on request or can be viewed on line at www.hopelearningtrust.org.
 This policy complies with GDPR (2018).